 - Time limits on coverage and elimination of retroactive coverage

 These additional bureaucratic hurdles would impact low-income parents, caretakers and youth aging out of foster care who are least able to overcome them.
 Cutting off Medicaid coverage for parents and caregivers will put their health and the health of children at risk.
-When a parent loses health coverage, the entire family is also put at greater financial risk and even medical bankruptcy.
+When a parent loses health coverage, the entire family is also put at greater financial risk.

 The restrictions would impact some of the most vulnerable families in the United States.
 For example, the Mississippi waiver under consideration by CMS would impact those earning 27% of the Federal Poverty Level (approximately $468 a month for a family of three.)
 A Medicaid waiver proposal under consideration in Alabama would create more barriers to coverage for those earning 18% of FPL (about $313 a month for a family of three.)